operator == method Null safety

 - Object other

-Test whether this value is numerically equal to
+Test whether another object is equal to this function.

 bool operator ==(Object other);